-After decades working as a family physician I now focus on chronic non-medication pain treatment, dealing particularly with psycho-social issues that invariably accompany and complicate all chronic disease.
+Hi, I’m Dr. Trevor Campbell and the author of “The Language Of Pain – Fast Forward Your Recovery” with intent for people to stop hurting.
+After decades working as a family physician I now focus on chronic non-pharmacological pain treatment.
+I deal with psycho-social issues that tend to accompany and complicate all chronic diseases.
 This can greatly reduce and may remove the suffering element of chronic pain, which in turn improves functionality and quality of Life.

 It is essential that chronic diseases, in particular, are treated in a bio-psychosocial context, which means that social and psychological issues are treated at the same time as medical problems, in order to ensure favourable treatment outcomes.

 The modern health care delivery model with its shortened consultation times (10-15 minutes on average for family medicine) makes it extremely difficult to achieve these goals, as dealing with psycho-social issues and educating patients is both labour intensive and time consuming.